groovy-tutorial/groovy-tutorial/book/parts/04_ControlFlow/04_For.md

 >The term 'infinite' should set off an alarm in your head - be careful as this type of coding can cause your system to stop responding!

 The C-style loop doesn't protect you from altering the thing you're working on and, perhaps inadvertently, creating an infinite loop.
-That means that the code below needs the safety break provided by (`&& i < 20`) as the loop keeps altering the size of `scores`.
+That means that the code below needs the safety brake provided by (`&& i < 20`) as the loop keeps altering the size of `scores`.
 If you take out `&& i < 20` and run the code below it won't stop unless you interrupt it or you run out of system resources:

 ```groovy
 def scores = [4, 8, 2]